 In the wild, rabbits survive on very low energy foods such as grasses and weeds.
-Their digestive systems have evolved to eat this low nutrient food, and their gut can extract energy very well from this, rabbits even perform caecotrophy (eat their own poo) to extract even more energy and vitamins from their food source.
+Their digestive systems have evolved to eat this low nutrient food, and their gut can extract energy very well from this.
+Rabbits even perform caecotrophy (eat their own poo) to extract even more energy and vitamins from their food source.
 Rabbits will tend toward eating the higher energy food stuffs over the healthier alternatives (such as always eating pelleted food over hay).
-In the wild, they don't know where their next meal is coming from, so this is beneficial.
-In captivity, this has no benefit and leads to obesity.
+In the wild, they need to eat high calorie foods quickly as they are vulnerable to predators.
+This is called 'selective feeding' of the richer foods first.
+In captivity, this can lead to obesity if too many commercial foods or treats are given.